havafeder/capstone-2/README.md

-The name of my app is called 'TO-DO.'
+The name of this app is 'TO-DO.'
 It is a website where users can create an account and build a to-do list.

 - Users can update, delete, and cross off their todos and may add as many todos as they would like.
 There is a new random trivia fact displayed at the top of the page each time the user logs in and each time the user refreshes the page.